rarebreed/excursor/README.md

 # excursor

-excursor means to scout or spy in latin.  excursor is a tool to learn about machine learning from first principles.
-This means it will cover the math behind how different machine learning models work.
+excursor means to scout or spy in latin.  `excursor` is a tool to learn about machine learning from first principles.
+This means understanding the math behind how different machine learning models work.
 It will focus on Bayesian Neural Networks (BNN), and specifically Pretrained Fitted Networks (PFN).
+Since PFN are also transformers, it will cover them as well.

-It does so by tutorials on math including:
+It does so with tutorials on math including:

 - Linear algebra
     - linear equations and transformations